fdmsantos/terraform-aws-kinesis-firehose/README.md

 ## Work in Progress

-- ElasticSearch / OpenSearch Destination
+- Splunk Destination ( Expected in Version 1.3.0)
-- Http Endpoint Destination
+- Http Endpoint Destination (Expected in Version 1.4.0)
+- VPC Support (Expected in Version 1.5.6)
 - Other supported destinations

 ## License